4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Sri Lanka 1 month itinerary

-You could, of course, speed it up and add more destinations in, but be mindful of transport around Sri Lanka.
+You could speed it up and add more destinations in, but be mindful of transport around Sri Lanka.

 Sri Lanka buses especially can be slow and do not stick to any sort of timetable.
 You can often spend a whole day travelling from one destination to another.